-- a) to provide professional consultation and assistance to library users which, within the financial resources available, reflects the current state of the profession; - b) to manage, develop and maintain the library holdings and information systems through participation within the Library; - c) to adhere to Senate's, the Library's and the University's policies as they pertain to their assigned responsibilities; - d) to foster a free exchange of ideas, to refuse to practice or permit censorship, and to strive to ensure the fullest possible access to library resources, both internal and external, for members of the University community; - e) to be available for student and faculty consultations; - f) to meet scheduled appointments including workshops, classroom presentations, reference work and library management meetings. - g) to be responsible for the preparation, supervision, co-ordination and evaluation of staff assignments, where appropriate; to be responsible for the supervision of staff, if applicable, and to participate in the administration of the Library, where appropriate taking a leadership role, for example, performing as a department head, or administering a portfolio; - h) to undertake special assignments. - 2.
-Professional duties and responsibilities shall be fairly, reasonably and equitably distributed amongst Librarian members, in accordance with operational requirements. - C. SRC Duties, and/or Professional Development - 1.
-Librarian members may contribute to the advancement and application of knowledge and maintain professional currency.
-A Librarian member's responsibilities in the area of SRC and/or professional development activities may include, but are not limited to: - a) publication of books, articles, reviews and reports of a scholarly or instructional nature and relevant contributions of a creative nature;
+- a) to support the teaching, learning and research needs of the University through professional practice that reflects the current state of the profession; - b) to provide stewardship of information resources, within the financial resources available; - c) to adhere to Senate's, the Library's and the University's policies as they pertain to their assigned responsibilities; - d) to foster a free exchange of ideas, to refuse to practice or permit censorship, and to strive to ensure the fullest possible access to library resources, both internal and external, for members of the University community; - e) to provide professional consultation and assistance to faculty, students and other users in the form of reference services, library instruction and/or workshops; - f) to meet scheduled appointments including workshops, classroom presentations, reference work and library management meetings. - g) to be responsible for the preparation, supervision, co-ordination and evaluation of staff assignments, where appropriate; to be responsible for the supervision of staff, if applicable, and to participate in the administration of the Library, where appropriate taking a leadership role, for example, performing as a department head, or administering a portfolio; - h) to support, develop, maintain and assess library information technology in an ongoing sustainable fashion; - through user consultation, research and best practice, continually assess user needs to effect improvement in library resources and services; and - j) to undertake special assignments. - 2.
+Professional duties and responsibilities shall be fairly, reasonably and equitably distributed amongst Librarian members, in accordance with operational requirements.

+C. SRC Duties, and/or Professional Development

-- b) research in librarianship and information science or other subject areas including policy development; - c) formal study taken to broaden and/or improve skills or relevant professional subject knowledge; - d) study for relevant advanced professional and/or related academic qualifications; - e) active participation in professional associations; - f) professional growth through further study (including attendance at workshops); professional development through the planning, implementation, and/or participation in workshops conferences, coursework, professional exchange or other educational programs; - 2.
+- 1. Librarian members may contribute to the advancement and application of knowledge and maintain professional currency.
+A Librarian member's responsibilities in the area of SRC and/or professional development activities may include, but are not limited to: - a) publication of books, articles, reviews and reports of a scholarly or instructional nature and relevant contributions of a creative nature; - b) research in librarianship and information science or other subject areas including policy development; - c) formal study taken to broaden and/or improve skills or relevant professional subject knowledge; - d) study for relevant advanced professional and/or related academic qualifications; - e) active participation in professional associations; - f) professional growth through further study (including attendance at workshops); professional development through the planning, implementation, and/or participation in workshops conferences, coursework, professional exchange or other educational programs; - 2.
 Librarian members may choose the topics, or areas in which they will carry out their SRC duties and/or professional development.